indexphonemica/data/README.md

 For fricated or 'super-close' vowels such as the 'apical vowel' of Mandarin, use the Sinological characters: `ɿ` instead of `i̝` or `z̩`, `ʮ` instead of `y̝` or `ʑ̩ʷ`, and so on.
 For the fricated back rounded vowel, use `ꭒ` instead of `v̩`.

+The IPA palatal series is here interpreted as velar palatals; coronal palatals are represented by the Sinological `ȶ` series.

 # Example

 An example file, `roto1249-1.ini`, is given below.